ayevexy/libcdsa/docs/array_list.md

 char* string = array_list_to_string(array_list); // [ 0x7fffb6f53fe0, 0x7fffb6f53fe4, 0x7fffb6f53fe8, 0x7fffb6f53fec ]
 ```

-The output format depends on the `to_string` function defined in `Options`.
+The output format depends on the `to_string` function defined in `ArrayListOptions`.
 The library provides default
 `to_string` implementations for the following data types: `char`, `int`, `long`, `float`, `double` and `void*`.
 The one
-defined in `DEFAULT_OPTIONS` prints the memory addresses of the elements.
+defined in `DEFAULT_ARRAY_LIST_OPTIONS` prints the memory addresses of the elements.
 To customize:

 ```c++
 char* my_to_string(void* element) {